-In addition to eating a healthy diet, physicians should encourage gout patients to take other steps to manage their gout.
+Physicians should encourage gout patients to take steps to manage their gout with these important lifestyle changes.

 - Exercise Regularly – Adults should engage in moderate-intensity physical activities for at least 30 minutes most days of the week, according to the Centers for Disease Control and Prevention.